 In the wake of the coronavirus crisis, people are spending more time online with their devices to entertain themselves and to get COVID-19 updates during quarantine or virus lockdowns.
-According to analysis from consulting agency, DataReportal, an estimated 4.57 billion people now use the internet – more than half of humanity.
+An estimated 4.66 billion people now use the internet – more than half of humanity.
 This is an increase of more than seven percent since this time last year.
 Whereas social media users are growing rapidly, up by over eight percent since April 2019 to 3.81 billion in April 2020.

 According to a recent report published last April by We Are Social, Hootsuite and Kepios titled, ‘Digital 2020 April Global Statshot Report’, the number of mobile phone users has increased by 128 million people over the last 12 months.
 This perhaps has contributed to the increase in social media users around the world.

 Over in Southeast Asia, more than 55 percent of the population are avid social media users.

 Social media penetration across the region has been growing exponentially and shows no signs of slowing down.
 A 2018 report by the ISEAS-Yusof Ishak Institute revealed that the rate of social media penetration is 95 percent in Brunei, 83 percent in Singapore and 75 percent in Malaysia.
 At the lower end, the penetration rate is 35 percent in Lao and 34 percent in Myanmar.

 However, the 2020 global digital overview report stated that Lao, which had a 35 percent rate of social media penetration two years ago – now stands at 43 percent.
 Other ASEAN member states could also possibly see increased social media penetration in recent times.